voxel51/fiftyone/docs/source/user_guide/using_views.rst

     calling
     :meth:`set_values() <fiftyone.core.collections.SampleCollection.set_values>`
     will be reflected on the source dataset
--   Calling :meth:`save() <fiftyone.core.patches.EvaluationPatchesView.save>`
+-   Calling :meth:`save() <fiftyone.core.patches.EvaluationPatchesView.save>`,
-    or :meth:`keep() <fiftyone.core.patches.EvaluationPatchesView.keep>` on an
+    :meth:`keep() <fiftyone.core.patches.EvaluationPatchesView.keep>`, or
+    :meth:`keep_fields() <fiftyone.core.patches.EvaluationPatchesView.keep_fields>`
-    evaluation patches view (typically one that contains additional view stages that filter or modify its contents) will sync any |Label| edits or deletions with the source dataset
+    on an evaluation patches view (typically one that contains additional view stages that filter or modify its contents) will sync any predicted or ground truth |Label| edits or deletions with the source dataset

 However, because evaluation patches views only contain a subset of the contents of a |Sample| from the source dataset, there are some differences compared to